A Leader in Landscape-scale Monitoring

 To evaluate vegetation response and land use change, the ABMI utilizes remotely sensed data.
 Remotely sensed data provide a consistent and multi-scale tool to explore, both spatially and temporally, landscape level dynamics, making detection and monitoring of change feasible.

-This is done at two levels:
+This is done at two scales:

-Satellite imagery is used to produce and update a wall-to-wall landcover map of the entire province, therefore allowing for the estimation of status and trends at any site across Alberta.
+Remotely-sensed imagery is used to produce and update a wall-to-wall landcover map of the entire province, therefore allowing for the estimation of status and trends at any site across Alberta.

 The ABMI works with partners to research, develop, and implement methods to derive information on habitat and human footprint from remote sensing imagery.